andrewrobles/CodingWorkshop/day1.md

 # DAY 1 - LOG INTO THE DATABASE

-## Introduction

-This workshop will walk you through building a to-do list app that does the following:

-- Creates a to-do item
-- Edits to-do item text
-- Marks a to-do item as completed
-- Deletes a to-do item

 # Step 1 - Set Up Your Computer for Building Apps

 Download and install the following: